 I still have difficulty praying.
 I usually pray scripture as that is “safe”.
 I am closer to God in many ways because I rethought much of my theology.

 Little things aren’t worth getting upset over.
 I have more peace now than I did before.
 I know I can handle anything with God’s help because I’ve made it through the loss of my son.

 Yes, this life has become my life.
 It’s a good life.
 It took work to get here.
-Work, doing the next right thing, friends, and God.
+It took work and doing the next right thing and friends and God.
 I’m grateful for all of them.